The skin is the largest organ of the body and as such it is vital in maintaining general health.

 The skin structure

 This is the outside layer that we can see.
 It protects us from the external environment.
 The skin sheds itself of old cells and constantly renews itself.
 This becomes thinner in ageing skin and is also where age spots will show.
 Sun damage affects this layer of skin causing thinning, brown blotches and the growth of skin lesions.
-The epidermis is extremely thick but very effecient.
+The epidermis is extremely thin but very effecient.
 It can be damaged by a variety of insults such as skin diseases particularly eczema, skin trauma, using too much soaps, dertergents and hot water, as well as indoor heating and low humidity in the winter months.

 Soap, dertergent and hot water make the skin dry by removing the skins protective lipids or oils which then becomes more porous and lets moisture escape from the skin making the skin dry.
 When the epidermis is normal and well moisturised it is smooth, but when it is dehydrated, it is flaky and rough.